PioRomo/157AProject/README.md

     - Open up your web browser and navigate to: http://localhost:8080/157AProject/
     - It should display the home page.
 You can now toy around with the application.
 To stop the server, right-click the project and select **Stop**.

-Any additional configuration steps needed to connect to the database